bcgov/ds-intro-to-git/course-outline.md

 ## Section 2.
 Working local with git

-Learning Objective: Use command-line git to track local file changes
+Learning Objective: Use command-line git to track local file changes. (*more about git*)

 Sources: